christophuv/PeakBot/README.md

 PeakBot uses the graphics processing unit of the PC for computational intensive tasks such as the generation of the large training dataset or the training of the CNN model.
 Thus, it requires a CUDA-enabled graphics card from Nvidia as well as the CUDA tookit and the cuDNN libraries to be installed.
 For further information about these packages please consult the official documentation of Nvidia at https://developer.nvidia.com/cuda-downloads, https://developer.nvidia.com/cudnn and https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html.
 If the Anaconda environment together with a virtual environment is used, these steps can be omitted as they can easily be installed there.

 Note: Different GPUs have a different number of streaming-processors.
 Thus, the blockdim and griddim need to be chosen accordingly.
 Please adapt these values to your GPU.
+To find good values for your particular GPU, the script quickFindCUDAParameters.py from the PeakBot examples repository can be used.
+It iterates over possible combinations of the parameters and tries to detect peaks with these.
+When all have been tested, a list with the best is presented and these parameters should then be used.
 Note: If an exportBatchSize of 2048 requires some 4GB of GPU-memory.
 If you have less, try reducing this value to 1024 of 512.

 ### Windows 10